ShazidNawasShovon/movie-recommender/README.md

    - Automatically detects the PORT environment variable with a fallback to 5000
    - Includes socket binding tests to ensure port availability
    - Logs detailed binding information for debugging
+   - Uses a 300-second timeout for long-running operations
+   - Enables preload_app for proper port detection

 2. **render_startup.sh**:
-   - Ensures PORT is set with a fallback to 10000 if not provided by Render
+   - Ensures PORT is set with a fallback to 5000 if not provided by Render
    - Uses the --preload flag to ensure early port binding
    - Explicitly logs port binding information
+   - Includes a socket binding test to verify port availability

 3. **api_server.py**:
+   - Port binding information is moved outside the __main__ block to ensure visibility when imported
+   - Includes a socket binding test at module level to verify port availability
+   - Logs environment and CORS configuration for debugging

+#### Troubleshooting Port Binding Issues

+If you encounter "No open ports detected" errors on Render:

-   - Configures port binding at the module level (not just in the main block)
+1. Verify that port binding occurs at the module level, not just in the __main__ block
-   - Logs port configuration information when imported
+2. Ensure socket binding tests are performed early in the startup process
+3. Check that the PORT environment variable is properly set and used
+4. Use the --preload flag with Gunicorn to ensure early port binding
+5. Review Render logs for any binding errors or warnings

 4. **Procfile**:
    - Uses the correct web process type required by Render